Mastering Kubernetes Observability: A Comprehensive Guide

 There are three core pillars of observability:

-- Logs: These are detailed, timestamped records of events and errors that occur within a system.
+- Logs: These are detailed, timestamped records of events and errors such as 5xx server errors that occur within a system.
 Logs are useful for troubleshooting specific issues because they provide a chronological account of what happened.
 They may include information such as error messages, user actions or system events.

 - Metrics: Metrics track the performance and health of a system over time.
 They include data points like CPU usage, memory consumption, request rates, error rates and response times.
 They are usually aggregated and visualized through dashboards.
 Then, teams monitor trends, set alerts and detect any anomalies.